Iris Indoor Care: Light, Soil, Watering, and Division Timing

 Overview

-how to care for iris plant is a practical skill for indoor gardeners who want strong foliage and repeat blooms.
-This guide explains light, water, soil, potting, feeding, dormancy, and pest management for bearded and other common iris types grown indoors or in containers on patios.
-You will learn actionable steps, specific soil mixes, a watering schedule, pruning and division timing, and how to diagnose common problems.
+This guide covers light, water, soil, potting, feeding, dormancy, and pest management for bearded and other common iris types grown indoors or in containers on patios.

-Why this matters: irises need different treatment than typical houseplants because they are bulbous/rhizomatous, prefer bright light, and require seasonal dormancy.
-Correct care increases bloom frequency, reduces rot, and extends plant longevity.
+Irises need different treatment than typical houseplants because they are bulbous/rhizomatous, prefer bright light, and require seasonal dormancy.
+Correct care reduces rot and extends plant longevity.

 Prerequisites: basic potting tools (pot with drainage, trowel), pH test or soil meter, well-draining soil components, balanced fertilizer, pruning shears, and a light source (south- or west-facing window or grow light).